Category Archives: Local SEO

 User Experience

-Content and information must be good, accessible, and accurate.
-However, you must also ensure that all typical user experience elements are intact.
+Content and information must be good, accessible, and accurate, and you must also ensure that all typical user experience elements are intact.

 This includes: